 Patricia Green Swenson is one of the people responsible for making KBPS the station it is today.
 She dedicated her life to making KBPS an example of how an educational public radio station should be operated.

 The longtime station manager of Benson High School's, KBPS died in her home Jan 4, 2010 after a long illness.

 Swenson, 93, served as KBPS's general manager from 1946 until 1994.
 Scores of the station's alumni have gone on to work in professional broadcast outlets.

 Born Patricia Green in 1916, Swenson took over the station in 1946.
-Founded in 1923 as the nation's second educational radio station, KBPS became a mecca for students at Benson Polytechnic High School who wanted to work in the era's most modern form of communications.
+Founded in 1923 as one of the nation's first educational radio stations, KBPS became a mecca for students at Benson Polytechnic High School who wanted to work in the era's most modern form of communications.
 The station only operated for six hours a day until Swenson took it over.
 By the time she left in 1994, its 14-member staff helped students through broadcast days that ran for 18 hours.